apmarino/apmarino.github.io/README.md

 You now have three options: Hit, Stand, and Doubledown.

-Double down works around half the time.
-When it doesn't, it will run multiple times, 'Bank' and 'current bet' will be NaN.I wouldn't click it.
+Double down works!
+When you hit the Double Down button you will be given only one more card and double your bet against the dealer!

 If your bank goes to 0, a modal will pop up and the 'Play again?' button will let you restart.